-The primary funding opportunity for EAS M.A. students is the U.S. Department of Education's Title VI Foreign Language and Area Studies Fellowship (FLAS).
+The primary funding opportunity for EAS MA students is the U.S. Department of Education's Title VI Foreign Language and Area Studies (FLAS) Fellowship.
 There are two types of FLAS Fellowships, academic year and summer, with separate competitions held for each.
 The purpose of the FLAS fellowship program is to increase the number of American citizens and permanent residents who study and speak East Asian languages.

-If awarded, the academic year FLAS fellowship includes a \$15,000 stipend and tuition and partial fee authorizations for 12 credits for two consecutive semesters.
-In exchange for receiving FLAS, students agree to take at least 3 credit hours of an East Asian language and 3 credit hours of East Asian area studies coursework each semester in addition to the regular courses he or she takes at OSU.
-Summer FLAS fellowships provide students with a \$2,500 stipend and tuition and partial fee authorizations for OSU or other domestic or international intensive language programs..
+If awarded, the academic year FLAS fellowship includes a \$20,000 stipend and tuition and partial fee authorizations for 12-18 credits for two consecutive semesters.
+In exchange for receiving FLAS, students agree to take at least 3 credit hours of an East Asian language and 3 credit hours of East Asian area studies coursework each semester.
+Summer FLAS fellowships provide students with a \$2,500 stipend and tuition and partial fee authorizations for Ohio State or other domestic or international intensive language programs (up to \$5,000).